 Don’t let lackluster images dull potential attendees’ enthusiasm.
 To make your event photography stand the test of time — and, more importantly, motivate potential attendees to buy tickets — you need to transport viewers to the live experience.

 Before picking up a camera — or the phone to hire a photographer — you need to have a vision for your photographic style.
-Whether you’re working with a professional or relying on staff to get shots for Instagram, these tips for compelling event photography will uplevel your photos and help you sell more tickets.
+Whether you’re working with a professional or relying on staff to get shots for Instagram, these compelling event photography tips will uplevel your photos and help you sell more tickets.

-Tip 1: Compose your event photography with your key message in mind
+Event Photography Tips # 1: Compose your event photography with your key message in mind

 Keep the composition of photos simple to avoid distractions.
 “Consider before you shoot: what is the key message you want to convey?” says Brian Beaver, VP of Design at Eventbrite.